We focus our efforts on improving the health of women and children living in Senegal and in high burden countries of the Sahel.

 It is estimated that fewer than half of pregnant women visit a health care worker more than once during pregnancy or give birth with a skilled attendant.
 This greatly increases their risk in pregnancy and child birth.

-- With support through the Government of Canada, MI worked with the Government of Senegal and others to improve community-based neonatal services.
+- With support through the Government of Canada, NI worked with the Government of Senegal and others to improve community-based neonatal services.

 - Through our Community-based Maternal and Newborn Health and Nutrition demonstration project, more than 40,000 women and newborns were reached, providing better odds at survival and a lifetime of improved health.